Your shopping cart is currently empty.

 Apricot trees like sunny locations that are protected from rain.
 The soil should be nutrient-rich, not too dense and well-drained.

-Like most types of fruit, the apricot tree has shallow roots.
-They should therefore be secured with a stake and planted in a location protected from the wind.
+Like most fruit trees, the apricot tree has a shallow root system.
+Apricot trees should therefore be supported with a stake and planted in a sheltered location.

 Pruning an apricot tree